WarriorsSami/rust-api/README.md

 # rust-api
-RUST API to emulate CRUD operations
+RUST API to emulate CRUD operations using Rocket framework, Diesel ORM and PostgreSQL.